You Can't Do That on Television: Locker jokes

 During the "locker jokes" segment of each episode, cast members, standing inside school lockers with the words "You Can't Do That on Television" painted on them, told jokes to each other.
 The person telling the joke would open his or her locker and call another cast member, to whom he or she would tell the joke.
 For the duration of the joke, those cast members would be the only ones seen with open lockers.
 After each joke, the actors would close their lockers, allowing the process to start again with different people and a new joke.
-This was similar to the "joke wall" segment on Rowan and Martin's Laugh-In.
+This was similar to the "joke wall" segment on Rowan & Martin's Laugh-In.
 The "locker jokes" feature was introduced in the first season and continued until the end of the series.
-The lockers underwent a few minor makeovers during the show's early years, but mostly remained the same for the entire run of the show.
+The lockers underwent minor makeovers during the show's early years, but mostly remained the same for the entire run of the show.
 In 2004, when fans and cast reunited for the show's 25th anniversary, the original lockers were auctioned.